I. Affirmative Action Policy

 The above-stated policies are intended to be applied broadly with the goal of promoting equal opportunity and diversity in Community Colleges.
 The Community Colleges pledge to apply all policies consistently, fairly, and vigorously.
 Attempts to subvert or abuse these policies will not be tolerated.
 Appropriate disciplinary action will be taken in the case of an infraction.
 Such disciplinary action shall be consistent with the appropriate collective bargaining agreement, if applicable.

 All policies are made in compliance with laws and regulations and executive orders promulgated by the federal and state governments and other appropriate agencies and authorities, where applicable.
-Inquiries can be made to HCC Affirmative Action Officer - 413-552-2228- Click on Affirmative Action, Equal Opportunity, and Diversity Policy to read the entire Policy.
+Inquiries should be made to Idelia Smith, HCC Affirmative Action Officer, at 413.552.2228 or email@example.com.
+Click here to read the entire Policy.